Olivia Wingate: Club career

-Wingate was selected sixth overall by the North Carolina Courage in the 2023 NWSL Draft, the first of the Courage's four first-round draft picks.
+The North Carolina Courage selected Wingate sixth overall in the 2023 NWSL Draft with the first of their four first-round draft picks.
 She was signed to a three-year contract.
 She made her professional debut in the 65th minute of the opening matchday against the Kansas City Current on March 25.
-On June 14, she scored her first professional goal in stoppage time against the Washington Spirit, leading to a 2–1 win in the NWSL Challenge Cup group stage.
-She finished her rookie season with 2 goals and 4 assists in 23 appearances (3 starts) in all competitions.
+On June 14, she scored her first professional goal in stoppage time against the Washington Spirit, securing a 2–1 win in the NWSL Challenge Cup group stage.
+She finished her rookie season with 2 goals and 4 assists in 23 appearances, making 3 starts, in all competitions.

-Wingate scored her first NWSL regular-season goal on July 7, 2024, in her first game of the season, a 3–1 win against Racing Louisville.
+On July 7, 2024, Wingate scored her first NWSL regular-season goal in her first appearance of the season, a 3–1 win against Racing Louisville.
 On October 12, she responded to Christen Press's stoppage-time goal for Angel City with one of her own in the 90+10th minute, preserving the Courage's 21-game home unbeaten streak with a 1–1 draw.
-Injured for much of the early part of the season, she had 2 goals and 2 assists in 13 games (2 starts) in all competitions.
+Injured for much of the early part of the season, she had 2 goals and 2 assists in 13 games, with 2 starts, in all competitions.

-Wingate began the 2025 season on the 45-day injury list.
-In June, she underwent surgery to repair the lateral collateral ligament in her left knee.
+Wingate missed the entire following season as she underwent surgery on the lateral collateral ligament (LCL) in her left knee in June 2025.
+In January 2026, she re-signed with the Courage on a one-year deal.
+After one and a half years out of action, she returned to the field in a 4–0 win over the Chicago Stars on May 16, 2026.

 International career

-Wingate was first called up to the United States national under-16 team in 2015.
+Wingate was first called up to the United States under-16 team in 2015.
 She scored two goals in three games in an under-16 friendly tournament in Italy in May 2016.
 She made three appearances with the under-16s at a tournament in the Netherlands in September of that year.
 She played for the under-18 team on a three-game tour of England in February 2017.